cisagov/Malcolm/sensor-iso/docs/Notes.md

 Hedgehog Linux - part of [Malcolm](https://github.com/idaholab/Malcolm) - is Copyright 2019 Battelle Energy Alliance, LLC, and is developed and released through the cooperation of the Cybersecurity and Infrastructure Security Agency of the U.S. Department of Homeland Security.

+See [`License.txt`](https://raw.githubusercontent.com/idaholab/Malcolm/master/License.txt) for the terms of its release.

 ### Contact information of author(s):

 [Seth Grover](mailto:Seth.Grover@inl.gov?subject=Network%20sensor%20development)